-Remote contracts are much easier to find time for, and most of the work I do can be made remotely, so please get in touch if you need help with Qlik Sense mashups, extensions or integration.
+Remote contracts are the easiest to find time for, and most of the work I do can be made remotely, so please get in touch if you need help with Qlik Sense mashups, extensions or integration.
 Stuff I can help you with:

 development of mashups and extensions